How would your life be different right now if you, as a business owner, were facing a significant lawsuit and your insurance limits were exhausted?

 We highlighted the aftermath of a commercial fire in our example, but it can be applied in a variety of situations.
 A commercial umbrella is a form of liability insurance and offers additional coverage for claims (i.e slip and fall injuries; lawsuits involving car accidents, workers’ compensation, third-party property damage).

 Let our experts help you look into commercial umbrella insurance solutions and customize a plan that’s right for your concerns.
-Fill out the form below or call us at 800.543.7978 to find out more about the best umbrella insurance solution for you.
+Fill out this form or call us at 800.543.7978 to find out more about the best umbrella insurance solution for you.
+Please note that we are not currently writing standalone umbrella policies.
+If you are interested in general liability coverage AND an umbrella policy, please complete the form below.